pivotal/docs-tap/install.hbs.md

 - `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
 This field is only required if you use a private repository, otherwise, leave it empty.
 See [Git authentication](scc/git-auth.hbs.md) for more information.
 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1239018).
 Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure.
 - `MY-DEV-NAMESPACE` is the name of the developer namespace.
 SCST - Store exports secrets to the namespace, and SCST - Scan deploys the `ScanTemplates` there.
   This allows the scanning feature to run in this namespace.
 If there are multiple developer namespaces, use `ns_for_export_app_cert: "*"` to export the SCST - Store CA certificate to all namespaces.
-  >**Note:** If you want to install Grype into multiple namespaces, use [Namespace Provisioner](namespace-provisioner/about.hbs.md).
+  You can use [Namespace Provisioner](namespace-provisioner/about.hbs.md) to install Grype in multiple namespaces.
 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from the registry for scanning.
 - `CUSTOMER-ENTITLEMENT-ACCOUNT-NUMBER` (optional) refers to the Entitlement Account Number (EAN), which is a unique identifier VMware assigns to its customers.
 Tanzu Application Platform telemetry uses this number to identify data that belongs to a particular customers and prepare usage reports.
 See  [Locating the Entitlement Account number for new orders](https://kb.vmware.com/s/article/2148565) for more information about identifying the Entitlement Account Number.